alan-turing-institute/prompto/docs/evaluation.md

 ## Automatic evaluation using a scoring function

 `prompto` supports automatic evaluation using a scoring function.
 A scoring function is typically something which is lightweight such as performing string matching or regex computation.
-For `prompto` a socring function is defined as any function that takes in a completed prompt dictionary and returns a dictionary with new keys that define some score for the prompt.
+For `prompto` a scoring function is defined as any function that takes in a completed prompt dictionary and returns a dictionary with new keys that define some score for the prompt.

 For example, we have some built-in scoring functions in [src/prompto/scorers.py](https://github.com/alan-turing-institute/prompto/blob/main/src/prompto/scorer.py):
 - `match()`: takes in a completed prompt dictionary `prompt_dict` as an argument and sets a new key "match" which is `True` if `prompt_dict["response"`]==`prompt_dict["expected_response"]` and `False` otherwise.